blueprinted-io/documentation/what_is_scorm_and_tincan.md

 If your team is exploring these standards, don’t just ask *what* they do — ask what you're actually trying to achieve.
 - Need modern, flexible tracking? **xAPI** is your base.
 - Want to replace SCORM responsibly? **cmi5** is the only realistic candidate.
-- Still building traditional eLearning modules with no tracking needs beyond "completed"? **SCORM still works**, but don’t pretend it's future-proof.
+- Still building traditional eLearning modules with no tracking needs beyond "completed"? **SCORM still works**, but it's not future-proof.

 ---